AliElneklawy/My-AI-Assistant/README.md

 ## Usage

-1. Set up your training data:
+1. Set up:
       - Place personal documents (PDF/TXT) in the `data` directory
       - Configure personal website URLs in the bot initialization
       - Edit the prompt in `train_gemini.py`

 2. Run the bot:
 ```bash